 EQUALITY DUOS EPISODE I: 1960s "THE IMPRESSION OF A DECADE "

 Over the course of one's life, music is often associated with memories, revisited with nostalgia, referring to the theme of "what good times those were" when you think of music from earlier times.
 As a way of paying tribute to all those incredible equality duos, who although they were not part of our "current" life - in a generational sense - did influence many of our favorite artists today, we made a selection of mixed albums and duets that marked enormous importance in the music industry in the 60s, 70s, 80s, and 90, divided into four episodes.
-From singers and songwriters to producers (the list can be endless), we introduce you to legendary artists who were not only musical duos but also fashion and lifestyle icons of their respective golden decade.
+From singers and songwriters to producers (the list can be endless), we introduce you to legendary artists who were not only musical duos but also fashion and lifestyle icons of their respective golden decades.

 Origin: United States